Veronicastrum virginicum

 Seedlings transplanted into the field had 63% survival after 7 years (Mottl et al. 2006), suggesting that transplanting could be a successful method of re-introduction.

-Plants can be crowded out by dense grasses, especially downy wild rye (Mabry, personal observation).
+Plants can be crowded out by dense grasses, for example downy wild rye in open woods (Mabry, personal observation).

 Woodland habitat restricted to open woods and edges (Eilers and Roosa 1994).